SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels: Abstract

 \section{Abstract}

-We present \textbf{SemiOccam}, an image recognition network that leverages semi-supervised learning in a highly efficient manner. \textit{Existing works often rely on complex training techniques and architectures, requiring hundreds of GPU hours for training, while their generalization ability when dealing with extremely limited labeled data remains to be improved.} To address these limitations, we construct a hierarchical mixture density classification decision mechanism by \textbf{optimizing mutual information} between feature representations and target classes, compressing redundant information while retaining crucial discriminative components.
-Experimental results demonstrate that our method achieves \textbf{state-of-the-art performance} on various datasets when using \textbf{negligible labeled samples}, and its simple architecture \textbf{keeps training time to minute-level}.
+We present \textbf{SemiOccam}, an image recognition network that leverages semi-supervised learning in a highly efficient manner. \textit{Existing works} often rely on complex training techniques and architectures, \textit{requiring hundreds of GPU hours for training}, while their \textit{generalization ability} when dealing with extremely limited labeled data \textit{remains to be improved}.
+To address these limitations, we construct a hierarchical mixture density classification decision mechanism by \textbf{optimizing mutual information} between feature representations and target classes, compressing redundant information while retaining crucial discriminative components.
+Experimental results demonstrate that our method achieves \textbf{state-of-the-art performance} on \textbf{three commonly used datasets}, with accuracy \textbf{exceeding 95\%} on two of them, using \textbf{only 4 labeled samples per class}, and its simple architecture \textbf{keeps training time to minute-level}.
 Notably, this paper \textbf{reveals a long-overlooked data leakage issue} in the STL-10 dataset for semi-supervised learning tasks and removes duplicates to ensure the reliability of experimental results.
-We also release the deduplicated CleanSTL-10 dataset to \textbf{facilitate fair and reliable research} in future semi-supervised learning. \ifpaperfinal\footnote{Code available at \url{https://github.com/Shu1L0n9/SemiOccam}.} \fi\ifpaperfinal\footnote{CleanSTL-10 available at \url{https://huggingface.co/datasets/Shu1L0n9/CleanSTL-10}.}\fi
+We also release the deduplicated CleanSTL-10 dataset to \textbf{facilitate fair and reliable research} in future semi-supervised learning. \ifpaperfinal\footnote{Code available at \url{https://github.com/Shu1L0n9/SemiOccam}.}\fi \ifpaperfinal\footnote{CleanSTL-10 available at \url{https://huggingface.co/datasets/Shu1L0n9/CleanSTL-10}.}\fi

 \textbf{Keywords:} Semi-Supervised Learning, Image Recognition, Vision Transformer, Gaussian Mixture Model